 Revalver was one of the first companies to offer users the ability to edit the inner workings of their components.
 The plugin gives users the chance to edit the insides of the components with a lot of detail using a general schematic view.
 You can change tubes and a lot more.
 The thing is, the option is barely spoken of on the products website in addition to being kind of hidden in a sense.
 You have to right click on any piece of gear and hit “Edit Schematic” to get it to open up whereas it would be cool to have a button on the component or somewhere readily available.
 I honestly advise that you know what you are doing before giving this option a go or it really won’t be too exciting.

 Peavey doesn’t dress this option up with 100 bells and whistles like Positive Grid but Peavey’s editor does actually impact the tone of the amps significantly.
-This is a feature that I believe Peavey should really explore and showcase a little more with the next Revalver because it’s a good selling feature, especially because it’s actually done well.
+This is a feature that I believe Peavey should really explore and showcase a little more with the next Revalver because because it’s actually done pretty well here so I would assume it could be a big part of the next one.

 UPS / DOWNS: